sonata-nfv/tng-sdk-project/README.md

 $ python setup.py install
 ```

-It is a good practice to first create an new virtual environment in which all 5GTANGO SDK tools can be installed.
+It is a good practice to first create a new virtual environment in which all 5GTANGO SDK tools can be installed.
 You can do this as follows:

 ```sh
 # get the path to your Python3 installation